pterodactyl-app/Pterodactyl-app/custom_version_request_partners.md

 ## Default (Dashboard)

 just the deafult version of the app. we will change the colours and the logo's at the login.
-Everything else will stay the same then. if you want add some custom pages to the app your welcome to let us know. and we will arrange it.
+Everything else will stay the same then.
+If you want add some custom pages to the app your welcome to let us know. and we will arrange it.

 ## With Side menu (no Dashboard)